sb2nov/mac-setup/iTerm/fzf.md

 >**Note**: Ensure that path to `History` file is correct; read more information on [StackOverflow](https://stackoverflow.com/a/16742333/1564365)

 ### Thanks to

  - [junegunn](https://github.com/junegunn) for writing [this awesome tool](https://github.com/junegunn/fzf)

-Most of the text is taken from [fzf repository](https://github.com/junegunn).
+Most of the text is taken from the [fzf repository](https://github.com/junegunn).